boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 it is also a client for web services such as [CSI:FingerID]({{ "/cli/#csifingerid-identifying-molecular-structures" | relative_url }}) and
 [CANOPUS]({{ "/cli/#canopus-predicting-compound-classes-without-identification" | relative_url }})
-which are seamlessly integrated so that they feel like classical desktop applications from a user perspective.
+which are seamlessly integrated so that they feel like classical desktop (or command line) applications from a user perspective.
-This is true for both, the CLI and GUI.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/sirius-infrastructure.svg" | relative_url }})